vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 Frame 8 in the file has a stray brushstroke with label 28.
 To get rid of the stray brushstroke, hold down the shift key while you click on the real part of the label to select it, and confirm the action with spacebar.

 ### Filling holes in labels

-Labels may have holes in them; use hole filling to quickly fix these errors instead of using a brush tool to manually fill in the gap.
-Holes are most often computational artifacts, but you can also use this functionality to speed up labeling objects from scratch by drawing an outline and filling in the rest of the label.
+Select the label with a hole, then press the "f" key to fill a hole.
+We will see a prompt in __state__ to click on the hole to fill.

-To fill a hole, first select the label you want to fill a hole in.
-Next, press the "f" key.
-Then, click on the hole to fill (there is no confirmation with spacebar for this action).
+Holes are most often computational artifacts.
+We can also use this functionality to speed up labeling objects from scratch by drawing an outline and filling in the rest of the label.

 #### Suggested hole to fill
 ![DeepCell Label demo label for suggested hole filling action](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/suggested_fill_hole.png)

 Label 28 in frame 8 has a large hole in it.
 Use the hole fill action to quickly fix this annotation mistake.

-### Flood part of a label with a new label
+### Flood a labeled region with a new label

-Accidentally reusing a label value is a common annotation mistake.
-As long as the two labels are separate, this can be easily fixed by flooding one of the labels with a new value.
+Hold down the "Alt" key while you click on the region you wish to flood. *Note: for this action, the click location of your selection does matter.
+Make sure to click on the part of the label that you want to change the value of.* A prompt will appear in __state__ asking you to confirm the action; press spacebar to confirm and apply the action.

-To flood a region of a label, hold down the alt key while you click on the region you wish to flood. *Note: for this action, the click location of your selection does matter.
-Make sure to click on the part of the label that you want to change the value of.* A message will appear in "state" asking you to confirm the action; press spacebar to confirm and apply the action.
-This action will work even if the selected label only appears in one place.
+Flooding a region allows us to fix our work after accidentally reusing a label value.
+As long as the two regions are separate, this mistake can be easily fixed by flooding one of the regions with a new value.

 #### Suggested label to flood
 ![DeepCell Label demo label for suggested flood cell action](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/suggested_flood_cell.png)